sfence/mob_horse/readme.md

 # MOB Horse

+## License
+MIT 2020 TenPlus and others for source code
+CC by 3.0 2020 TenPlus and others for media files

 ### Spawning
 There are three different horse textures (white, brown, black) which will spawn on green grassy areas and dry dirt areas in Ethereal mapgen.